Noxet/LEDROCK/README.md

 # LEDROCK
-A custom driver for IKEA's LEDBERG
+A custom driver for IKEA's LEDBERG using an ESP32 device